glory-wan/TF-Net/README.md

     └── video.zip # 15 original tear film videos based on placido rings
 ```

-**📝 License for Data:** The TFM Dataset is available for **non-commercial research purposes only**.
-Please see the  [`DATASET LICENSE.md`](https://github.com/glory-wan/TF-Net/blob/main/DATASET_LICENSE.md) for details.
-By downloading, you agree to the terms.
+**📜 License for Data**: The TFM Dataset is available strictly for **non-commercial research purposes**.
+By applying for and downloading the dataset, you agree to be bound by the terms specified in the [`DATASET_LICENSE.md`](https://github.com/glory-wan/TF-Net/blob/main/DATASET_LICENSE.md).
+Any violation of the license terms may result in revocation of access and other legal consequences.

 ## 🛠️ Installation & Quick Start